CoderNicky/Portfolio-Analysis/README.md

 2) Efficient Frontier:
 Represents a set of optimal portfolios that offer the highest expected return for a defined level of risk.
 Portfolios that lie below the Efficient Frontier are considered suboptimal.
-Investors are risk-averse and seeks to maximize the expected return for a given level of risk.
+Investors are risk-averse and seek to maximize the expected return for a given level of risk.
 The Capital Market Line is a tangent line from the risk-free rate to the Efficient Frontier.
 It represents a combination of a risk-free asset and a risky portfolio and showcases the optimal risk-return tradeoff.